nortikin/sverchok/README.md

    Download Sverchok archive (zip) from github
    User Preferences > Addons > install from file >  choose zip-archive > activate flag beside Sverchok
    Enable permanently in the startup.blend using `Ctrl + U` and `Save User Settings` from the Addons menu.

--  _Manual installation_
-   Download Sverchok from github
-   Drop the `sverchok-master` folder into `/scripts/addons`.
-   User Preferences > Addons > Community > (search Sverchok) > activate flag beside Sverchok
-   Enable permanently in the startup.blend using `Ctrl + U` and `Save User Settings` from the Addons menu.

 -  _Upgrade Sverchok on fly_
    Use button `Check for new version` in sverchok panel in node editor (press `N` for panel).